prisma/create-db/README.md

 # Create DB Monorepo

+*Note: This README is not specifically set up for when it goes open source.
+There are references to 1Password for example, and no instructions on how to get your own credentials*

 This monorepo contains three related projects that work together to provide a complete database provisioning and claiming solution:

 1. **`create-db-worker`** - Cloudflare Worker that creates Prisma database projects